 Anglogibberish* and other fiction of the foreign

-A great deal of words has been dedicated to the #conundrum of foreignness in #translation.
-Many #linguists and professors have pondered this problem and quarrelled over it, debated about it and written very lengthy papers to analyse it, but all to no avail; the opinions are so varied, and the offered solutions so numerous, that it would almost make one yearn for the olden days when you were either for or against.
+A great deal of words, have been dedicated to the #conundrum of foreignness in #translation.
+Many linguists and professors have pondered this problem and quarreled over it, debated about it and written very lengthy papers to analyze it, but all to no avail; the opinions are so varied, and the offered solutions so numerous, that it would almost make one yearn for the olden days when you were either for or against.